dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/payments.md

 ### Viewing completed charges

-To view completed payments, click your avatar in the navigation bar, select "Settings" in the dropdown, and then select "Payment profile" in the sidebar.
+To view completed payments, click your avatar in the navigation bar, select "Your organization" in the dropdown, and then select "Stripe" in the sidebar.

 ![Viewing a list of completed charges.](../images/payments_5.png)